origindesign/docs/docs/drupal.md

 ## Setting Up Drupal on Docker

-This setup is done on windows, the main projects directory is as close as the C folder to avoid path length limit to 260 character on Windows.
+This setup is done on windows, the main projects directory is as close as the C folder to avoid path length limit to 260 characters on Windows.
 In the following steps, the projects folder is C:\webroot\ and the project name is called "Origin Drop".

 ### 1. Setting up docker containers